Aeliot-Tm/doctrine-encrypted-types/.github/CONTRIBUTING.md

-## How to contribute to Doctrine Encrypted Field Bundle
+## How to contribute to Doctrine Encrypted Types

 #### Did you find a bug?

-* **Do not open up a GitHub issue if the bug is a security vulnerability in Doctrine Encrypted Field Bundle**, and instead to send email to 5785276@gmail.com.
+* **Do not open up a GitHub issue if the bug is a security vulnerability in Doctrine Encrypted Types**, and instead to send email to 5785276@gmail.com.

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Aeliot-Tm/todo-registrar/issues).